Chinese New Year

-It's the year of the Monkey, Chinese Zodiac animal figure.
-It is a Yang (Positive) year.
-The date of Chinese New Years changes every year.
-It is a 15 day celebration, beginning on the first day of the new moon, and ends on the full moon.
-The celebration on the15th day is called the Chinese Lantern Festival.
+Chinese New Year holiday is celebrated by billions of people around the world.
+The date of New Year changes every year.
+It is a 15-day celebration, beginning on the first day of the new moon, and ending on the full moon.
+This Asian New Year celebration on the the 15th day is called the Chinese Lantern Festival.

 Chinese culture is amongst the oldest in the world.
-While the rest of the world is in the early years of but the third millennium, Chinese culture is in their fifth millennium.
+While the rest of the world is in the early years of but the third millennium, Chinese culture is in its fifth millennium.

 In Chinese astrology, every year is represented by an animal.
 The cycle is twelve years, with a different animal each year.
 To find out about your sign, and what it says about you, see Chinese Astrology.